 Tips for Transitioning Smoothly to a Big Kid Bed

-You and your toddler are now ready to make the big change!
+You and your toddler are now ready to make the transition from crib to bed!
 You are doing this together, so being extra excited about this change makes the whole experience positive.
 Here are some steps to help make it go as smoothly as possible.

 Set up the bed.